Skip To Content

 1. Create a reality mapping or ortho mapping workspace and input your drone imagery data.

-3. Generate the imagery as a 2D or 3D mesh, point cloud, or true ortho product.
+4. Choose and generate the imagery output products such as a 2D or 3D mesh, point cloud, or True Ortho product.

 Note:

-To use this workflow, you'll need ArcGIS Pro Standard or ArcGIS Pro Advanced with the ArcGIS Reality for ArcGIS Pro extension.
+To use this workflow, you'll need ArcGIS Pro Standard or ArcGIS Pro Advanced (for ortho mapping) or the ArcGIS Reality for ArcGIS Pro extension (for Reality mapping).
 You can publish data products to ArcGIS Online or your ArcGIS Enterprise portal.
-Viewing image pairs in stereo requires ArcGIS Image Analyst or ArcGIS Pro Advanced.

 Imagery Workflows resources